leclair-7/Studyer/README.md

 ###Studyer Readme

 ##Since I'm in school, this is an app to help me study "more effectively" which is another way of saying "less".

+##The documentation is for my friends to read and for me to use.
 ==============================================================================================================
+#Since this project is for a good time with a focus on good, the documentation at times has an air of irony, a lack of seriousness, etc.

 To Do List:
+* get on a big screen with a big (visual) debugger to implement those heuristics
+* found some participants to evaluate anser heuristics, just need a quiz/tracking backend/etc./etc./etc...
+* put on a website
+* with web stuff - add pictures - sleek UI
+* password and profile on the site
+* option for peg100 learning (need another pickle file for the user
+* design a better inter session data storage technique [ would a real DB be useful??, nonsense ]
+* module for link technique learning - directions examples and such
+* put options if they want to stop studying, save progress and go on
 * link the amount of times Student has answered the question with likelihood it is asked
-* test optimal time frequency between asking questions, change probability of Q being asked accordingly
-* timestamp each time a question is answered
-* change probability its asked based on elapsed time
-* pressure for test mode, have a clock and a buzz
 * unit tests for every function, code coverage
 * displaying pictures on django site,

-Date timestamp control functions to maybe use
+Date timestamp control functions to maybe use:
-	below is how to see the timestamp time.asctime( time.localtime(time.time() ) )
+Below is how to see the timestamp in various ways (this was surprisingly tricky to find/figure out)

+    time.asctime( time.localtime(time.time() ) )
     delta.days, delta.seconds, delta.microseconds
     str(timedeltaobject)
     to get elapsed time from datetime, may be the better option s = datetime.datetime.now(), t = datetime.datetime.now()
     t-s will be a timedelta object

-Since this project is for a good time with a focus on good, the documentation at times has an air of irony, a lack of seriousness, etc.

 ###Features To Do:
 We realize that the time taken for answering a question also includes some